-The Openwork Investment Committee, comprising senior executives from across the Openwork Group, is responsible for setting our asset allocation policy.
-They are supported in this by authoritative investment research and analysis from Morningstar and Mercers.
-With their support, little escapes the Openwork Investment Committee's notice.
+The Omnis Investment Committee is responsible for setting our asset allocation policy.
+They are supported in this by authoritative investment research and analysis from JP Morgan.

-The following pie charts show the broad asset allocations for the different portfolios which are available in both the Omnis Managed Portfolio Service and Openwork Graphene Model Portfolio ranges.
+The following pie charts show the broad asset allocations the Omnis Managed Portfolio Service.